Create beautiful banners to top your pages and draw in your visitors. The Banner stack allows you to build complex banners with ease.

 When using the Fluid option of the Inner Container setting you are given the option of whether to remove the outer padding on the left- and right-hand sides of the Banner’s content container.

 Enabling this feature forces your banner area to take up the entire browser window.
 The exact size will depend on your visitor’s current browser size or the device that they are visiting your site on.
-You’ll want to experiment to make sure that this type of banner is right for your project or not.
+You’ll want to experiment to make sure that this type of banner is right for your project.

 Scroll Down Button